Some Like It Hot (musical): Broadway (2022-23)

-The musical was originally scheduled to have its out-of-town engagement in Chicago at the Cadillac Palace Theatre, but was later announced that the engagement was canceled following the COVID-19 shutdown.
+The musical was originally scheduled to have its out-of-town engagement in Chicago at the Cadillac Palace Theatre, but was later announced that the engagement was canceled due to the COVID-19 pandemic.

 The show began previews at the Shubert Theatre on Broadway on November 1, 2022, with an opening night on December 11, directed by Casey Nicholaw and features Christian Borle as Joe/Josephine, Kevin Del Aguila as Osgood, J. Harrison Ghee as Jerry/Daphne, and Adrianna Hicks as Sugar.
 The show received mostly positive reviews from the critics.
 On March 23, 2023, due to a large absence of cast members and understudies, director and choreographer Casey Nicholaw filled in for Lotito as Spats.

 In May 2023, the show received 13 Tony Award nominations, more than any of the 2022 season, including Best Musical.
 At the 76th Tony Awards, the show won four awards including Best Choreography and Best Leading Actor for Ghee.

 The show played its final performance on December 30, 2023.

-North American Tour (2024)
+North American Tour (2024-26)

-In May 2023, it was announced that the Broadway production will embark on a North American national tour in the fall of 2024.
+In May 2023, it was announced that the Broadway production would embark on a North American national tour in the fall of 2024.
 The cities include (but are not limited to) Chicago, Cleveland, St. Louis, San Diego, Seattle, San Francisco, and Boston.
-The tour will launch in September 2024 at Proctors Theatre in Schenectady, New York.
+The tour launched in September 2024 at Proctors Theatre in Schenectady, New York.
+The tour then moved to the Ed Mirvish Theatre in Toronto, Ontario on February 9, 2026.

 West End (TBA)

-Following the announcement that the Broadway production would be closing, it was announced that the production is scheduled transfer to London's West End.
+Following the announcement that the Broadway production would be closing, it was announced that the production was scheduled transfer to London's West End.
 Specific dates, casting, and venue are still to be announced.